-Las Vegas Child Custody Attorneys
+Las Vegas Child Custody Lawyer

 702 766 6671

 Determining child custody arrangements is an emotional and nerve-wracking experience for parents going through separation or divorce.
 Decisions made in court impact you and your child’s life and can potentially limit the amount of time you spend with your child.
-That’s why you need a skilled Las Vegas child custody lawyer with a verifiable record of successfully negotiating and litigating complex, high-conflict family law cases.
+That’s why you need a skilled child custody lawyer with a verifiable record of successfully negotiating and litigating complex, high-conflict family law cases.